bigsea-ufcg/bigsea-monitor/docs/plugin-development.md

 	* **plugin_info**: it is a dictionary that contains all the information needed specifically for the plugin (e.g.: reference value for an application execution, the url for the service that will provide me the metrics or the path to the log file I need to read to capture the metrics and the host ip where this log is located).

 * **monitoring_application(self)**
 	* This method does every necessary step to calculate or capture the metric that must be published.
-If the metric will be stored into monasca, you must create an object monitor.monasca.manager.MonascaMonitor and use send_metrics([metrics]) to publish the metrics, where [metrics] is a list with the metrics you want to push into monasca and each metric is a dictionary with this following structure:
+For example, if you will use monasca to gather and publish your metrics, you must create an object monitor.utils.monasca.MonascaClient and use send_metrics([metrics]) to publish the metrics, where [metrics] is a list with the metrics you want to push into monasca and each metric is a dictionary with this following structure:
 		* ```
 			metric = {'name':  'application-name.metric-namer'
 			   'value': value